apollographql/rust-best-practices/book/chapter_01.md

 * Don't chain without formatting.
 Prefer each chainned function on its own line with the correct indentation (`rustfmt` should take care of this).
 * Don't chain if it makes the code unreadable.
+* Avoid needlessly collect/allocate of a collection (e.g. vector) just to throw it away later by some larger operation or by another iteration.
 * Prefer `iter` over `into_iter` unless you don't need the ownership of the collection.
 * Prefer `iter` over `into_iter` for collections that inner type implements `Copy`, e.g. `Vec<T: Copy>`.
 * For summing numbers prefer `.sum` over `.fold`. `.sum` is specialized for summing values, so the compiler knows it can make optimizations on that front, while fold has a blackbox closure that needs to be applied at every step.
 If you need to sum by an initial value, just added in the expression.